-Newman Catholic School has a small but thriving Sixth Form of 60 students, we aspire to be the best post-16 provider in our area and offer our students a full range of A Level and BTEC courses in a supportive environment underpinned by Christian values of community, compassion and responsibility towards others.
+St John Henry Newman Catholic School has a small but thriving Sixth Form of 60 students.
+We aspire to be the best post-16 provider in our area.
+Students are offered a range of A-Level and BTEC courses in a supportive environment underpinned by Christian values of community, compassion and responsibility towards others.

 We believe that educating young people is one of the most important jobs in society.
-At Newman we take that task very seriously.
-Newman Sixth Form is small and we pride ourselves on knowing our students as individuals, and providing individual support and guidance throughout their time with us.
+At St John Henry Newman we take that task very seriously.
+St John Henry Newman Sixth Form is small and we pride ourselves on knowing our students as individuals, and providing individual support and guidance throughout their time with us.

 Head of Sixth Form

-Please complete and return the form to Mr Reardon, Head of Sixth Form by Friday 19 January 2018.
+Please complete and return the form to Mrs Hoskins.

-Year 12 University Application Process information is attached from Head of Sixth Form – Year 12 University Application Process
+Year 12 University Application Process information is attached from Head of Sixth Form:

 Want to play your part in Sixth Form?
 Why not join the Sixth Form Council which meets weekly to move Sixth Form forward.
-See Mr Reardon for details.
+See Mrs Hoskins for details.

 Sixth Form students at Newman school organise and run a Council.
 The purpose of this Council is to contribute to the smooth running of the school, give students a voice and to contribute to the wider community.
 To this end we hold meetings on alternate weeks and plan activities that meet the stated objectives.
 We have a nominated charity that changes every year and we fundraise throughout the year for this.